g1tsys/data-geist/README.md

 # data-geist

-This repo will host some data related important concepts and material
+This repo will host some data related content and concepts.